General Relativistic Shock Waves that Exhibit an Accelerated Expansion: Introduction

-Smoller and Temple show that the parameter corresponding to the magnitude of accelerated expansion, known as the \emph{acceleration parameter}, exhibits a property similar to the cosmological constant in a flat FLRW spacetime.
-Given that the incorporation of a shock wave into a cosmological model is a simple and natural way to bound the total mass of a big bang, Temple conjectures that there might be a connection between the anomalous acceleration incurred in the expansion wave created behind a big bang shock wave and the acceleration supposedly induced by dark energy.
-A dual-state model in the form of a general relativistic shock wave is essential for this conjectured mechanism of accelerated expansion as the limited parameter freedom in spherically symmetric self-similar perfect fluid spacetimes determines the value of the acceleration parameter when the equations of state each side of the shock surface are fixed.
-It would be remarkable if the accelerations specified by the model at the centre of expansion matched the accelerations currently accounted for by dark energy, although this would be a model for which the Milky Way would be close to the centre of expansion.
+Smoller and Temple demonstrate in \cite{ST2012A} that the parameter corresponding to the magnitude of accelerated expansion, referred to as the \emph{acceleration parameter}, mimics the acceleration of a flat FLRW spacetime with positive cosmological constant to leading order.
+Given that the inclusion of a shock wave into a cosmological model is a simple and natural way to bound the total mass of a big bang, it is conjectured that the anomalous acceleration incurred in the expansion wave created behind a big bang shock wave is responsible for the observed accelerated expansion, rather than an acceleration induced by some form of dark energy.
+A dual-state model in the form of a general relativistic shock wave is essential for this conjectured mechanism of accelerated expansion, noting that the limited parameter freedom in spherically symmetric self-similar perfect fluid spacetimes determines the acceleration parameter upon fixing the equation of state each side of the shock.
+It would be remarkable if the accelerations specified by a shock wave model matched the accelerations currently observed.
+One caveat is that such a model requires our galaxy to be close to the centre of expansion, as this is the only region where the spacetime is almost flat.
+This breaks the Copernican principle in a spatial sense, by placing our galaxy in a special place in the observable universe.
+However, it does not place our galaxy in a special place in time, as is the case for the Standard Model of Cosmology, which assumes our galaxy exists during a time when the mass-energy contribution of dark energy is on the same order of magnitude as matter.